If you have a shower wall that needs some help you can easily install new tile. Today I will share with you exactly how to tile a shower wall.

 I also chose a tile that would match the rest of the bathroom since we weren’t gutting the room, just doing a minor remodel.

 We used the premixed mortar, I wish we hadn’t now though.
-It’s a lot more expensive and its sooo easy to mix it yourself.
+It’s a lot more expensive to buy premixed.
+It’s sooo easy to mix it yourself and much more cost-effective.
 Next time I won’t buy the premixed stuff.

 At this point, you need to let everything dry for a day.
 And you will need to rest your weary bones!
 This part of the project took us 10 hours.
 That included lunch and 1 1/2 trips to the Home Depot.
 LOL